samaea/expensesbotworkshop/README.md

  To explore the preconfigured default intents and utterances, switch to the LUIS dashboard. (<b>NOTE: Leave the tab you just used open, you will need it later</b>):

 1. Open a new web browser tab and navigate to https://www.luis.ai
-1. Click on Sign In and log in with your Azure credentials (same as for the Azure Portal in the first step)
+1. Click on Sign In and log in with your Azure Demo Lab credentials (same as for the Azure Portal in the first step)

     ![LUIS Login on homepage](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_0_login.png)